Startups

 Any person that wishes to incorporate a company under the Companies Ordinance, Chapter 622, Laws of Hong Kong, e.g. a private company limited by shares, can apply to the Registrar of Companies.
 Upon approval of an application for company incorporation, the Certificate of Incorporation and the Business Registration Certificate will be issued to the applicant in one go.
 For details, please click here.

-Applicants may lodge application in paper form or online via the e-Registry portal.
+Applicants may lodge application in paper form or online via the Companies Registry's e-Services Portal.

-Public can visit the Companies Registry’s Cyber Search Centre, anytime and anywhere, to conduct company searches on the current data of registered companies and image records of documents registered and kept by the Registrar of Companies.
-Public can also access the Centre through mobile devices.
+Public can visit the e-Services Portal, anytime and anywhere, to conduct company searches on the current data of registered companies and image records of documents registered and kept by the Registrar of Companies.

 Different company types are available for different business requirements.
 For details, please click here.